AlexandraPapadaki/Match-or-no-match-Keypoint-filtering-based-on-matching-probability/README.md

 4) Leave uncommented only the testing phase in the main.cpp and run it
 5) Find final predictions under the "Results" folder.
 "PredictedLabelsAll" folder provides a file for each image, containing the predicted labels for all the detected keypoints.
 "PredictedMatchableKeypoints" provides a file for each image, containing the keypoints (coordinates, octave, angle, size and response) that were predicted as matchable.

-If you use this code for your research, please cite the following paper
+Citation
 ------------------------
+If you use this code for your research, please cite the following paper:
 @inproceedings{papadaki2020match,
   title={Match or no match: Keypoint filtering based on matching probability}, author={Papadaki, Alexandra I and Hansch, Ronny},